LukasLichten/DataRace/README.md

 ### Licensing
 This project is Licensed under GPLv3.
-Expection is the `sample_plugin`, which can be licensed under GPLv3 or MIT (to avoid restricting plugin developers into a specfic license just because they starter off with the example).
+Expection is the `sample_plugin` and `test_plugin`, which can be licensed under GPLv3 or MIT (to avoid restricting plugin developers into a specfic license just because they starter off with the example).